 As you exert yourself, your body loses water as you sweat, which occurs even more so in hotter weather.
-Proper hydration before, during, and after your workout is going to replenish your fluid stores and keep you from feeling the adverse effects of dehydration which include: cramping, headaches, fatigue, brain fog, and excessive thirst to name a few.
+Proper hydration before, during, and after your workout will replenish your fluid stores and keep you from feeling the adverse effects of dehydration which include: cramping, headaches, fatigue, brain fog, and excessive thirst to name a few.

-Before you head out, be sure to drink 8-10 oz of water and rehydrate during your run every 45 minutes.
+Before you head out, drink 8-10 oz of water and rehydrate during your run every 45 minutes.

 Should I drink coffee before a run?

 If you aren’t used to drinking coffee or have sensitivities to caffeine, then indulging in a cup of java before heading out for a run isn’t a good idea.
 For some people, coffee before a run can cause nausea, vomiting, heartburn, diarrhea, and a racing heart.

 On the other hand, if you are a seasoned coffee drinker, having a hot cup before putting on your sneakers may be just what you need to kick your workout into high gear.
 Consuming caffeine before any high-intensity activity can help to increase mental alertness, increase speed, enhance performance and endurance and decrease the perception of exertion.
 As a bonus, some studies have shown that coffee can help to boost fat metabolism, increasing weight loss in those runners who are looking to shed a few pounds.

 You can read more about the effects of caffeine and running, here.

 How long before my run should I eat?